thezedwards/AppNoticeSDK-iOS/README.md

 }

 func showPrivacyConsentFlow() {
-  AppNoticeSDK.sharedInstance().showConsentFlowWithOnClose { (result, trackers) -> Void in
+  AppNoticeSDK.sharedInstance().showConsentFlowWithOnClose({ (result, trackers) in
     // TODO: Handle what you want to do based on whether the user accepted or declined consent.
-      // This is also where you can decide which trackers/ads to use/show based on the trackersArray preferences.
+    // You should also allow or block specific trackers/ads based on the 'trackers' array contents.

-      // The trackers available to your application.
-Each tracker has an id and a status.
-      // The id is the unique id for that tracker, and the status is a boolean value (true or false).
-      print("Trackers: \(trackers.debugDescription)")
-    }
+  }, presentingViewController:self, repeatEvery30Days:false)
 }
 ```